 - stickers (I used some journaling and alphabet stickers from American Crafts)

 - hole punch or mini hole punch

-To start, unfold the bottom of your gift bag, and cut down the fold on the right hand side.
-Make sure it's the right hand side or the back of your bag will be the front of your book.
+- Unfold the bottom of your gift bag, and cut down the fold on the right-hand side.
+Make sure it’s the right-hand side or the back of your bag will be the front of your book.

-Cut your coloring pages down to size (if you need ideas on where to grab coloring pages, head over to my blog, where I'm spilling the beans on where to find the best coloring pages).
+- Cut your coloring pages down to size.
 Usually, when you print from an official TV website, the images will have a border with a lot of text like when the show will come on and the show logo and station logo.
-I cut all of that off, which makes the coloring sheets the perfect size for my 8" bags.
+I cut all of that off, which makes the coloring sheets the perfect size for my 8″ bags.